KkRainyre/KkRainyre/README.md

-# Self Introduction
+#  Introduction

-Currently a last semster student in Concordia University in Cs
+:school: Currently a last semster student in Concordia University in Cs - 2023

-Software Experience Intern in Shanghai.
+:office: Software Intern experience in Shanghai - 2021

+:relaxed: Do development for non-profit oraganization - huaman project in Ca - 2023

-Looking for opportunities in Ca.
+Looking for developer opportunities in Ca.